RaviTejaLadi/DevInterviewKit/src/data/Resources/cheat-sheets/html.md

 |------|--------|---------|
 | HTML Comment | `<!-- comment -->` | `<!-- This is a comment -->` |
 | Multi-line Comment | `<!-- comment -->` | `<!-- This comment<br>spans multiple<br>lines -->` |

----

-*This table format provides a quick reference for all HTML elements, attributes, and best practices.
-Each table is organized by category for easy lookup and reference.*